WebAssembly/component-model/design/mvp/Concurrency.md

 synchronously, `subtask.cancel` blocks until the subtask reaches a resolved state and returns which state was reached.
-If called asynchronously, then if a cancellable subtask thread is resumed *and* the subtask reaches a resolved state before suspending itself for whatever reason `subtask.cancel` will return which state was reached.
+If called asynchronously, then if a cancellable subtask thread is resumed *and* the subtask reaches a resolved state before blocking for whatever reason `subtask.cancel` will return which state was reached.
 Otherwise, `subtask.cancel` will return a "blocked" sentinel value and the caller must [wait](#waitables-and-waitable-sets) via waitable set until the subtask reaches a resolved state.